Topological nonsymmorphic insulator versus Dirac semimetal in KZnBi: Methodology

 \section{Methodology}

-Electronic structure calculations are performed within the Kohn-Sham DFT (KSDFT) framework~\cite{KSDFT} using the projector augmented-wave (PAW) method to model the ionic potentials as implemented in Vienna {\it ab-initio} simulation package (VASP)~\cite{PAW,VASP1}.
-The accuracy of the KSDFT calculations depends solely on the types of the XC density functionals, which can be arranged along different rungs of Jacob's ladder~\cite{JacobL,DFT_ReviewNM}.
+Electronic structure calculations are performed within the Kohn-Sham DFT (KSDFT) framework using the projector augmented-wave (PAW) method to model the ionic potentials as implemented in Vienna {\it ab-initio} simulation package (VASP)~\cite{KSDFT,PAW,VASP1}.
+The accuracy of the KSDFT depends solely on the XC functionals, which can be arranged along different rungs of Jacob's ladder towards chemical accuracy~\cite{JacobL,DFT_ReviewNM}.
 The XC functionals are broadly categorized into semilocal, hybrid, and post-hybrid functionals.
 The semilocal XC functionals can be written as

 where $\rho_{\uparrow}({\bf r})$ and $\rho_{\downarrow}({\bf r})$ are the electron spin densities and constitute the local density approximation (LDA)~\cite{LDA,ground1980ceperley}.
 Apart from the electron spin densities, spin density gradients ($\nabla\rho_\uparrow({\bf r})$ and $\nabla\rho_\downarrow({\bf r})$) are included in generalized gradient approximations (GGA)~\cite{PBE}.
 In the meta-GGAs additional kinetic energy densities ($\tau_{\sigma=\uparrow,\downarrow}=\sum_{i=1}^{occ}\frac{1}{2}|\nabla\psi_{i,\sigma}|^2$) are added~\cite{SCAN}.
-Notably, semilocal XC functionals can explain the equilibrium geometry and symmetries of materials although they can fail to reproduce the location of the highest occupied and lowest unoccupied state due to the inherent self-interaction error~\cite{LDA}.
+Notably, semilocal XC functionals can explain the equilibrium geometry and symmetries of materials although they can miss the correct location of the highest occupied and lowest unoccupied states due to the inherent self-interaction error~\cite{LDA}.
 The hybrid functionals are designed to overcome this issue by suitably mixing the semilocal part with the exact HF exchange energy~\cite{rationale1996perdew, hybrid2003heyd}.
-The range-separated hybrid functional can be written as
+The range-separated hybrid functional HSE($\alpha, \omega$) can be thus written as

-where $\alpha$ defines the fraction of HF exchange mixed at the short range and $\omega$ determines the range-separation parameter.
+where $\alpha$ defines the fraction of exact HF exchange mixed at the short range and $\omega$ determines the range-separation parameter.
 Another way to correct the band gap at the semilocal level is to directly approximate the exchange potential~\cite{OEP}.
-In this spirit, modified Becke-Jhonson (mBJ) exchange potential is proposed with the following form
+In this spirit, modified Becke-Johnson (mBJ) exchange potential is developed which is given as